eldief/HopProcol-Sybil-Report/README.md

 All addresses with more than 10000 ERC20 transactions are considered smartcontracts and not attackers.
 All addresses with more than 30 transactions are considered valid and not attackers.
-All addresses with less than 2 matches are considerd valid and not attackers.
+All addresses with less than 4 matches are considerd valid and not attackers.
-Finally all dumps are manually reviewed looking for patterns and excluding not obvious attacks
+Manual review of each dump to exclude non obvious attackers using the following rule:

-The repository will be updated over time.
+Addresses that sent an equal or an almost equal amount of the same token to a chain of valid addresses in a short period of time

 ## Chains